kopri-loh/2021-ISPS-poster/README.md

-# 2021-ISPS-poster
+# ISPS2021 Poster

-A poster for the 26th International Symposium on Polar Sciences (ISPS2021).
+A poster submitted to the 26th International Symposium on Polar Sciences (ISPS2021).

 ## Assessment of Tethered Balloon-Borne Observations of Arctic Low Cloud Properties